Germany–United States relations: American images of Germany before 1917

-World War I: Democracy vs autocracy
+World War I: United States vs Germany

 Wilson called on Congress to declare war on Germany in April 1917 in order to make the world "safe for democracy" and defeat militarism and autocracy.
 Washington expected to provide money, munitions, food, and raw materials but did not expect to send large troop contingents until it realized how weak the Allies were on the Western Front.
 After the collapse of Russia and its exit from the war in late 1917, Germany could reallocate 600,000 experienced troops to the Western Front.
 But by summer, American troops were arriving at the rate of 10,000 a day, every day, replacing all the Allied losses while the German Army shrank day by day until it finally collapsed in November 1918.
-On the home front, the German-American community quietly supported the American effort, but there was much unfounded suspicion otherwise.
+On the home front, the German-American community quietly supported the American effort, but there was much suspicion otherwise.
 Germany was portrayed as a threat to American freedom and way of life.

 Inside Germany, the United States was treated as just another enemy and denounced as a false liberator that wanted to dominate Europe itself.
 As the war ended, however, the German people embraced Wilson's 14 points and promises of the just peace treaty.
 At the Paris Peace Conference of 1919, Wilson used his enormous prestige and co-operated with British Prime Minister David Lloyd George to block some of the harshest French demands against Germany in the Treaty of Versailles.
 Wilson devoted most of his strength to establishing the League of Nations, which he felt would end all wars.
 He also signed a treaty with France and Britain to guarantee American support to prevent Germany from invading France again.
 Wilson refused all compromises with the Republicans, who controlled Congress, and so the United States neither ratified the Treaty of Versailles nor joined the League of Nations.

 German dominance in chemicals and pharmaceuticals meant they controlled critical patents.
 The Congress abrogated the patents and licensed American companies to manufacture products such as Salvarsan, a major new German drug that could cure syphilis.
 In similar fashion the German drug company Bayer lost control of its patent—and its very high profits—on the world's most popular drug, aspirin.